letsdoit-go/guru/README.md

 - Runs event subscription in a background thread
 - Discovers available hardware controllers via `RefreshAllStates()`
 - Translates hardware events to internal events
+- Controls LEDs on the board
+- Prints to the mock display (soon to be deprecated)

 **Events Emitted:**
 - `UiEvent` - Hardware controller events (analog, toggle, relative, range)